orenbenkiki/dynamake/README.rst

 DynaMake's unique blend of features comes at some costs:

 * It is a new, immature tool.
 As such, it lacks some features it could/should provide, is less efficient than it could be, and you may encounter the occasional bug.
 Hopefully this will improve with time.
+If you want DynaMake-like features with a proven track record, you should consider ``shake``.

 * The provided goals, as described above, may be a poor fit for your use case.